kyma-project/serverless/docs/user/00-20-configure-serverless.md

 ```

 > [!CAUTION]
-> The `spec.targetCPUUtilizationPercentage` field is deprecated and will be removed in a future version of Serverless that disables automatic HPA creation.
+> The `spec.targetCPUUtilizationPercentage` field is deprecated and will be removed in a future version of Serverless, where automatic HPA creation will be disabled.

 ## Configure the Function Requeue Duration